jerryhgladinet/docs/admin/source/chapter04.rst

 5.2.5 Local Storage Location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the file server UNC path or local windows folder path that you will connect into the tenant administrator's root folder structure.
-The idea here is you will take this folder and mount the folder into the tenant administrator's root folder structure with the name described in the "Root Folder name".
+The idea here is you will take this folder and mount the folder to the tenant administrator's root folder structure with the name described in the "Root Folder name".

 **User Name**